|Zuul cb3c6e9ffa||2 weeks ago|

 Developers proposing a specification should propose a new file in the

-Once all code for the feature is merged into Nova, the Launchpad blueprint is marked complete.
-As the developer of an approved specification it is your responsibility to mark your blueprint complete when all of the required patches have merged.
+Once all code for the feature is merged into Nova, the Launchpad blueprint is marked "Implemented" by a nova maintainer.

 approved directory to the

-implemented directory.
-Whilst individual developers are welcome to propose this move for their implemented specifications, we have generally just done this in a batch at the end of the release cycle.
-It is important to create redirects when this is done so that existing links to the approved specification are not broken.
-Redirects aren't symbolic links, they are defined in a file which sphinx consumes.
+implemented directory, creating redirects so that existing links to the approved specification are not broken.
+(Redirects aren't symbolic links, they are defined in a file which sphinx consumes.
 An example is at

 tox -e move-implemented-specs target at the end of each release to automatically move completed specs and populate the redirects file for that release.
 For example:

-You can find an example spec for a given release in
+You can find a spec template for a given release in

 Additionally, we allow the proposal of specifications that either do not have a developer assigned to them or are not targeted for the current release.
 These are proposed for review in the same manner as above, but are added to: